tfmeyermunoz/Pacmen-Exercise/README.md

 ## Next steps:

-It would be wonderful to add more human body parts to the Eye Movement Exercise.
+It would be wonderful to try to make the Pacmen Exercise look more similar to the real game.
 For example, I would like to add the following:

-1. A mouth that shows either a smile or an angry face if you click on a "mood" button.
+1. A labyrinth to move the Pacmen only across the paths that were crated.
-2. The alternative to choose the eye colour.
+2. A css file to add some styling to the background and improve the user interface appearence.
-3. Figure out other human movements.
+3. Add other figures and be able to make the Pacmen "eat" those other figures.

 ## License: